 As I walked along the waterfront, I realized that the train I wanted to take to Camogli was leaving in 10 minutes.
 I wasn't sure if I would make it but decided to try, hoping that the train might be running late.
 I arrived just as the train should be arriving but still needed to buy my ticket.
 Because the train was running 5 minutes late, I had time to buy my ticket and catch my train.
-While waiting, I ran into the couple that left the hotel the same time I did earlier in the morning when I was off to visit the villa.
-Their train was running very late and ended up catching the train I was going to take (since the next 3 trains were all scheduled to go to Genova where they were catching a connecting train).
+While waiting, I ran into the couple that checked out of the hotel the same time I left the hotel earlier in the morning when I was off to visit the villa.
+Their train was running very late and ended up catching the train I was going to take.
 We chatted until the train arrived and continued to talk while the train traveled to Camogli.
 They just spent 2 days in SML, were off to Bellagio for 2 days and then traveling to Perugia for 2 days.
 Fast travel for sure and a lot of train time in those 6 days.

 The train ride to Camogli was only a 5 minute ride.
 It was wonderful being back in Camogli once again.
 I have enjoyed my stay in Santa Margherita Ligure much more this time but Camogli will always have my heart.
 Camogli is such a peaceful little seaside village.
 Much of the little town is a pedestrian only zone.
 I headed straight to the waterfront area where I walked the length of the town out to the lighthouse area taking tons of photos.

 As it became close to lunch time, I started thinking about pesto.
-I checked out the menus at many of the bars and restaurants and ended up making a not so good choice.
+I checked out the menus at many of the bars and restaurants and ended up making not the best of choices.
 The view was the only thing good about this place.
 The trofie with pesto was terrible.
 I don't understand how someone can mess up on pesto in Liguria since it is one of the signature dishes of the area.